What is the purpose of this event?

 Apart from attending the Forum, there are many things you can do to help support it such as publicising the event, donating on the day, buying a ‘solidarity ticket’, or offering to volunteer for us by sending an email to “volunteers[at]activistsforum.com”

 We definitely think so!
 We know of one project in Australia, the ‘Freedom of Species’ Animal Protection radio show that was inspired by the Forum.

 Internationally, we know that similar events like the International Animal Rights Gathering which was held in Suza, Italy in 2010 helped to buoy participation numbers for anti-vivisection rallies up to 10,000.
 In order to be the most effective we can be on behalf of non-human animals, its important caring individuals are given the opportunity to share their combined knowledge, skills, ideas and passion in a collaborative environment.

 You can, however, you will still need to register at 8.30am on each day you are wishing to attend a workshop.
 Our preference of course is that you stay the whole weekend as the main goal of the event is to foster cooperation between Australian activists.
 Often some people find the discussions that occur during the meal breaks and social function to be more important than the formal workshops.
 We really do hope you can stay for the whole weekend, and look forward to your contribution.

 I bought a ticket, but I cannot attend, can I get a refund?

-Refunds are available, minus booking fee, up to the end of September.
+Refunds are available, minus booking fee, up until the end of September.

-Can transfer or give my ticket to someone else?
+Can I transfer or give my ticket to someone else?

 How can I ensure I hear about future events?